Questioning A Doctor's Prescription For A Sore Knee: 90 Percocets

 At least two dozen states have passed laws or rules in just the past few years aimed at regulating the use of opioids.

-In my state of New York, Gov. Andrew Cuomo last year signed legislation that reduced the initial opioid prescription limit for acute pain from 30 days to no more than a seven-day supply.
+Last year in my state of New York, Gov. Andrew Cuomo signed legislation that reduced the initial opioid prescription limit for acute pain from 30 days to no more than a seven-day supply.

 As my experience demonstrated, however, a seven-day limit (those 42 pills in my case) can still result in patients receiving many more pills than they need.
 (For those who find themselves in a similar situation with excess pills, there is a safe and proper way to dispose of them.)

-Still, some worry that all this focus on overprescribing may scare physicians away from prescribing opioids at all, even when they're appropriate.
+Still, some worry that all this focus on overprescribing may scare physicians away from prescribing opioids at all, even when appropriate.

 "That's my concern, that people are so afraid of things and taking it to such an extreme that patient care suffers," says Dr. Edward Michna, an anesthesiologist and pain management physician at Brigham and Women's Hospital in Boston.
 Michna is on the board of the American Pain Society, a research and education group for pain management professionals.
 Michna has been a paid consultant to numerous pharmaceutical companies, some of which manufacture narcotics.